No passwords, no registration, no paywalls, no popups, no AI

 2005

 A. Yes.
-Search for "bend test" in this site.
-There are over 130 letters.
-You should ask for coupons plated together with your parts.
+Search the site for "bend test".
+There are over 130 threads.
+You should ask for coupons to be plated together with your parts.
 They must be made of the same base material and consequent thickness.
 There should be no peeling after bending them at your selected angle (90 deg. or 180 deg.).

 Guillermo Marrufo